 - Patients with asthma need to take the prescribed therapy regularly

 - It would be best if you take vaccines regularly against the flu

 - You should pay attention to a healthy diet

 - Regular physical activity

 - Avoid smoky places

 - Avoiding groups where there are a lot of people indoors

 - Proper application of medication and therapy is also important

-Because asthma often changes over time, you must work with your doctor to track your signs and symptoms and adjust your treatment as needed.
-It is equally important to take care of your pectus excavatum deformity if it causes lung-capacity problems.
+Because asthma often changes, you must work with your doctor to track your signs and symptoms and adjust your treatment as needed.
+Taking care of your pectus excavatum deformity is equally important if it causes lung-capacity problems.